Trading Stock Splits and Share Consolidation

 As we have noted, a share consolidation is usually perceived as a sign that a company is in trouble and often results in a continued downward trend.

-Traders who agree with this conclusion may choose to use CFDs to short sell a company's shares once a share consolidation has been announced.
+Traders who agree with this conclusion may choose to use Contracts For Difference (CFDs) to short sell a company's shares once a share consolidation has been announced.

-As we have seen above, share splits are a signal that a company has enjoyed increases in its share price and expects more of the same.
-Share consolidations indicate the opposite.
+As we have seen above, stock splits are a signal that a company has enjoyed increases in its share price and expects more of the same.
+Share consolidations indicate the exact opposite.

 Although, as we have seen, when a company announces a stock split, it can lead to an increase in share price, this is not necessarily always the case.
 It is important to remember that a share split itself does not have any effect on the value of a company.
 Rather, it is the way the market reacts to the news of the split which will cause any consequential price movements.
 The same is also true for share consolidations.

-Therefore, it is recommended that you should use the news of any upcoming stock splits in conjunction with other information about the company.
+Therefore, it is recommended that, before trading stock splits, find out as much as you can about the company.
 Learn about the drivers behind the company's decision, read the company's news, analyse their fundamentals and look at technical indicators to examine recent price movements.

-Splits and reverse splits are normally announced weeks before they are implemented and sometimes there are rumours of them beforehand, giving a trader more time to think about what action to take.
+Stock splits and share consolidations are normally announced weeks before they are implemented and sometimes there are rumours of them beforehand, giving a trader more time to think about what action to take.